Cognigy/Documentation/docs/en/docs/ai/resources/manage/settings.md

 ### Forget question threshold

-Number of contact responses after which a user's answer to a question is no longer registered.
+The Number of contact responses after which a user's answer to a question is no longer registered.

 ### Confidence threshold